Mitsubishi UFJ Kokusai Asset Management Co. Ltd. Decreases Stake in SEI Investments (NASDAQ:SEIC)

 Several other hedge funds and other institutional investors also recently modified their holdings of the business.
 US Bancorp DE boosted its position in shares of SEI Investments by 10.1% during the 3rd quarter.
 US Bancorp DE now owns 2,208 shares of the asset manager’s stock worth $112,000 after purchasing an additional 203 shares in the last quarter.
 Janney Montgomery Scott LLC boosted its position in shares of SEI Investments by 3.7% in the 4th quarter.
 Janney Montgomery Scott LLC now owns 6,492 shares of the asset manager’s stock worth $373,000 after buying an additional 233 shares in the last quarter.
 Smithfield Trust Co. grew its stake in SEI Investments by 39.8% in the 3rd quarter.
 Smithfield Trust Co. now owns 1,195 shares of the asset manager’s stock valued at $60,000 after acquiring an additional 340 shares during the last quarter.
 Column Capital Advisors LLC increased its holdings in SEI Investments by 28.4% during the 3rd quarter.
 Column Capital Advisors LLC now owns 1,746 shares of the asset manager’s stock valued at $89,000 after acquiring an additional 386 shares in the last quarter.
 Finally, Symmetry Partners LLC raised its position in SEI Investments by 13.0% during the third quarter.
 Symmetry Partners LLC now owns 4,204 shares of the asset manager’s stock worth $213,000 after acquiring an additional 484 shares during the last quarter.
 Institutional investors own 73.70% of the company’s stock.

 SEIC has been the topic of several research reports.
+Morgan Stanley increased their price target on shares of SEI Investments from $72.00 to $74.00 and gave the company an “equal weight” rating in a research report on Thursday, January 28th.
+TheStreet upgraded shares of SEI Investments from a “c+” rating to a “b-” rating in a research report on Friday, November 27th.
+Zacks Investment Research upgraded shares of SEI Investments from a “hold” rating to a “buy” rating and set a $58.00 price target on the stock in a research report on Friday, January 29th.
 The Goldman Sachs Group initiated coverage on shares of SEI Investments in a research report on Wednesday, January 6th.
 They issued a “buy” rating and a $70.50 price target on the stock.
-Raymond James reiterated a “hold” rating on shares of SEI Investments in a research report on Monday, January 11th.
-Morgan Stanley increased their price target on shares of SEI Investments from $72.00 to $74.00 and gave the company an “equal weight” rating in a research report on Thursday, January 28th.
-TheStreet upgraded shares of SEI Investments from a “c+” rating to a “b-” rating in a research report on Friday, November 27th.
-Finally, Zacks Investment Research upgraded shares of SEI Investments from a “hold” rating to a “buy” rating and set a $58.00 price target on the stock in a research report on Friday, January 29th.
+Finally, Raymond James reiterated a “hold” rating on shares of SEI Investments in a research report on Monday, January 11th.
 Three investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
 SEI Investments has an average rating of “Buy” and a consensus target price of $62.90.

 Shares of NASDAQ SEIC opened at $57.36 on Wednesday.
 SEI Investments has a 1 year low of $35.40 and a 1 year high of $62.45.
 The firm’s 50 day moving average price is $57.53 and its 200 day moving average price is $54.86.
 The firm has a market cap of $8.23 billion, a P/E ratio of 19.18, a price-to-earnings-growth ratio of 1.43 and a beta of 1.20.